birding from the window, Singapore

 drenched and angry yellow vented bulbul

-There are two Tembusu trees right outside of my window and several other golden shower trees.
-I'm staying at a floor that is nicely levelled with the crowns of the Tembusu trees, so I get a nice view of the birds feeding on the fruits and the insects buzzing about the flowers.
+There are four Tembusu trees right outside of my bedroom window and several other golden shower trees.
+I'm staying at a floor level that is nicely levelled with the top parts of the Tembusu trees, so I get a nice view of the birds feeding on the fruits and the insects buzzing about the flowers at eye level.
 The leaves of these trees used to be much denser years back.
-Maybe this is due to heavy pruning or poorer soil quality, but at least they are still flowering and fruiting.
+Maybe this is due to heavy pruning or poorer soil quality now, but at least they are still flowering and fruiting.

 Male and female pink-necked green pigeon hang around here because there are some fruiting trees around